-Unless a Chairman of the Committee is appointed by the Board, the members
+Unless a Chair of the Committee is appointed by the Board, the members of

-of the Committee shall designate a Chairman by majority vote of the full
+the Committee shall designate a Chair by majority vote of the full

 A member shall promptly notify the Committee and the Board if the member is